Our task for today will be to read the content of a text or csv file into a list. Each list item should contain one line of text.

 Read a text file contents to a list

 We’ll first define the file system path to the file we would like to read, then open it in read mode (‘r’).
-Next use the readlines method of the TextIOWrapper to read the text file contents into the list object.
+Next use the readlines method of the TextIOWrapper object to read the text file contents into the list object.

-Here’s a snippet that accomplishes exactly that:
+Here’s a simple snippet to accomplishes that:

 from pathlib import Path # define the path to the text file we would like to read dir_path = Path('C:\WorkDir') file_name = 'file_to_read.txt' file_path = dir_path.joinpath(file_name) # check if the file exists.
 Read it line by line if it does if file_path.is_file(): with open (file_path, 'r') as f: text_list = f.readlines() print (text_list) else: print("Your input file doesn't exit")